u1qqlv/SURVIV.IO-PRO-HACK/README.md

 This is a custom Surviv.io cheat made from scratch to improve your game score.

+## Note: Hack in development!
-> Note: Hack in development, limited features, no auto AIM at this moment
+## Note: No auto AIM at this moment!
+## Note: This is not a Chrome Extension - read installation instruction!

 ## :gift: Features